Community Health Hub

 Persistent Pain Program: The PPP is an 8-week class combining pain management education and movement therapy.

-Diabetes Prevention Program: Yamhill Community Care Organization offers the National Diabetes Prevention Program.
+Diabetes Prevention Program: Yamhill Community Care offers the National Diabetes Prevention Program.
 Groups meet for 16 weekly sessions and six monthly follow-up meetings with a trained lifestyle coach.

 Project ABLE: Project ABLE partners peer specialists with people who need support getting healthier, both mentally and physically.